kinhhodev/kinhhodev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;If you want to find the secrets of the universe, think in terms of energy, frequency and vibration. &quot;</em> <br>
+<em>&quot;Many people will walk in and out of your life, but only true friends will leave footprints in your heart.&quot;</em> <br>
-— Nikola Tesla
+— Eleanor Roosevelt

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>